Our Curriculum

 Music

-Our music teacher Talita from Musical Stars teaches our tamariki music theory which includes learning about tone, pitch, beat, and rhythm as well as about different musical instruments and the sounds they make.
+Our music teacher Jo from Moving to the Beat teaches our tamariki music theory which includes learning about tone, pitch, beat, and rhythm as well as about different musical instruments and the sounds they make.

 ccp-website-programme-letterland.jpg